RHDZMOTA/personal_android/README.md

 # personal_android
-Personal repository to upload scripts and projects from my andorid tablet and phone.
+Personal repository to upload scripts and projects from my andorid tablet and phone. \n Okay, so this line was written with my tablet.